linode/manager/CODE_CONVENTIONS.md

 import MyComponent from "../../../MyComponent";
 ```

 This project relies on a number of third-party dependencies.
-It us important that when importing those
+It is important that when importing those
 dependencies you import only the necessary files.
 For example, if I needed to create an Observable
 using RxJS I would import only Observable and the type of Observable I want to create.
 This keeps bundle
 size down substantially.